lauragarrison87/metaphorTool/README.md

 # Visual Conceptual Metaphor Explorer
 This tool allows the exploration of deconstructed infographics and categorized visual and conceptual metaphors in support of our work, The Language of Infographics: Toward Understanding Conceptual Metaphor Use in Scientific Storytelling

-This tool can be viewed online by following tis link http://127.0.0.1:5500/exploratoryTool/index.html
+This tool can be viewed online by following this link: http://127.0.0.1:5500/exploratoryTool/index.html

+This tool is also available on the GitHub repository: https://github.com/lauragarrison87/metaphorTool

 ## Getting started
 1. `cd metaphorTool/exploratoryTool`